I’ve done a few Whole30s now. Each time I do it I come away with something new.

 Those 15 days however turned into 13 days, but I’ll explain that later.

-As a birthday present to myself I purchased the 21 day sugar detox cookbook by Dianne Sanfilipo.
-I ordered this book as an actual paper back rather than an ebook.
-Yes I have paleo ebook cookbooks, but for some reason I prefer cookbooks that I can hold.
-It’s easier to bookmark the recipes I want to try, and easier to make notes on the pages.
+As a birthday present to myself, I purchased the 21-day sugar detox cookbook by Dianne Sanfilippo.
+I ordered this book as an actual paperback rather than an ebook.
+Yes, I have paleo ebook cookbooks, but for some reason, I prefer cookbooks that I can hold.
+It’s easier to bookmark the recipes I want to try and easier to make notes on the pages.

 It’s safe to say that I’m in love with this cookbook.

-Yes there are differences from Whole30 to the 21 DSD, the main (for me) being that in the 21 DSD the only fruit you can eat are green tip banana’s & apples.
+Yes, there are differences from Whole30 to the 21 DSD, the main (for me) being that in the 21 DSD the only fruits you can eat is green-tip banana’s & apples.
 More importantly however only one piece of fruit a day.

 You don’t have those fruit restrictions on Whole30.

-So while I took on these principals I didn’t always apply them.
-I’m an athlete (by no means a professional, but I still workout), so the extra carbs gained from the fruits were essential for me.
-Especially as a pre workout food for my long runs and speedwork sessions.
+So while I took on these principles I didn’t always apply them.
+I’m an athlete (by no means a professional, but I still work out), so the extra carbs gained from the fruits were essential for me.
+Especially as a pre-workout food for my long runs and speedwork sessions.

 Even though I broke my Whole15, I still gained a lot.
-I performed better (hello win?!), sleeping much better, and overall just feeling on top of the world.
+I performed better (hello win?!), slept much better, and overall just felt on top of the world.